Nikorokia/guides/hackintosh/catalina_dell_7378.md

     <summary>Recent Changes to My System</summary>

   Top is most Recent.

+  - dropped down to just `AAPL,ig-platform-id > 00001659` in config.plist>Devices>Properties>PciRoot(etc).
+    HDMI port still works!
+Planning to disable unused port.
   - Upgraded to Clover r5107.
   - Reverted to using RehabMan's VooDooPS2Controller.kext (personal issues with Force Touch and tap-clicking in latest version)
   - Reverted to older `config.plist`: something I changed broke `ACPIBatteryManager.kext`.
 On the plus side, I have brightness keys back now.
   - Reverted to RehabMan's `SSDT-PNLF.aml` in ACPI/patched/ (for brightness keys).
-  - Issue: Clover r5107 broke "Minimalism" theme icons.
+  - ~~Issue: Clover r5107 broke "Minimalism" theme icons.
 Using Clover.app's theme "optimize" feature fixed them but made them hilariously huge.
-Somewhere in there is a fix.
+Somewhere in there is a fix.~~
+    thanks to pit512 [on GitHub](https://github.com/CloverHackyColor/CloverBootloader/issues/89), theme is back to normal. it seems currently icons need to be png files renamed as icns files.

 </details>